Home > French Words > French Sayings > YOU ARE HERE

-To be clear, it includes a complete definition of what it is and how to use it in a casual conversation with an audio example.
-And also the cool informations we added like dialogue example, literal meaning, slow pronunciation audio and more!
+You are going to discover everything you need to know about the funny French saying "Qui vole un œuf vole un bœuf".
+More precisely, it includes a full definition of what it is and how you can use it in a dialogue with an audio example.
+And also the cool stuff we sprinkled like dialogue example, synonym, slow pronunciation audio and more!

 As you probably guessed, the first meaning of this proverb is that there is no minor crime.
 Someone who steals something as cheap as an egg, will someday end up stealing something much more expensive, like an ox.